Kalisa11/techpath-navigator/README.md

 - **Resource Library:** Curate a repository of resources to assist graduates in enhancing their skills and knowledge base.
 - **Personalized Job Recommendations:** Suggest job opportunities tailored to individual profiles and skill sets, facilitating smoother transitions into the workforce.

+### Benefits

+- **Personalized Career Guidance:** Empower graduates to make informed career decisions based on their skills, interests, and the African tech landscape.
+- **Enhanced Employability:** Bridge skills gaps and increase graduates' chances of securing employment in their desired tech careers.
+- **Informed Career Progression:** Provide graduates with the insights and resources needed to navigate the African tech landscape and advance their careers.

+### How to Use

+1. Create an account and provide your basic information, skills, and interests.
+2. Access your personalized career recommendations and explore the comprehensive career information library.
+3. Utilize the skill assessment tools to identify your strengths and areas for improvement.
+4. Leverage the resource library to enhance your skills and knowledge base.
+5. Apply for job opportunities tailored to your profile and skill set.

+### Authors

+- Kalisa Honore
+- Eldad Gishinge
+- Niwenizeye Mugisha Blaine
+- Bryan Aurel Bakongo Bwemou
+- Ange Marie Iradukunda
+- Maxime Mukunzi

+### Get Involved

+We are committed to building a thriving tech ecosystem in Africa.
+If you are interested in collaborating with us on the TechPath Navigator project, please reach out to us at [n.blaine@alustudent.com]

+### Contributing

+We welcome contributions from the community to the TechPath Navigator project.
+To learn more about how to contribute, please visit our GitHub repository: [TechPath Navigator Repository](https://github.com/honorekalisa/techpath-navigator).

 ## Demo

 You can view a fully working demo at (https://techpath-navigator.vercel.app/).